AM 7.3.0

 clientAuth="false" sslProtocol="TLS" URIEncoding="UTF-8" />

-When you have finished setting up Apache Tomcat, ForgeRock recommends that you enforce HTTPS connections to AM.
-For more information, see Secure connections to the AM container.
+When you have finished setting up Apache Tomcat, you should enforce HTTPS connections to AM.
+For details, refer to Secure connections to the AM container.